 Plant pathology, molecular diagnostics, rapid detection, agricultural education, and new extension approaches.

 Overview of current program:

-I develop and validate new molecular tools and techniques for use in MSU Diagnostic Services to facilitate plant pathogen and pest detection.
+I develop and validate new molecular tools and techniques for use in MSU Plant & Pest Diagnostics to facilitate plant pathogen and pest detection.
 I work with an experienced team of diagnosticians to identify causes of plant disease and pest-related problems.
-I also develop and deploy educational programs on plant biosecurity, the role of plant disease and pest diagnostics, and the role and mission of MSU Diagnostic Services.
+I also develop and deploy educational programs on plant biosecurity, the role of plant disease and pest diagnostics, and the role and mission of MSU Plant & Pest Diagnostics.